-Elizabeth Blair is a Senior Producer on the Arts Desk of NPR News.
+Elizabeth Blair is a Senior Producer/Reporter on the Arts Desk of NPR News.

 On a daily basis, she produces, edits and reports arts and cultural segments that air on NPR News magazines including Morning Edition and All Things Considered.
 Her recent stories explored the rise of public humiliation in popular culture, consumers' changing media habits and the intersection of the arts and education.